Best Recovery Shoes, Sandals, and Slides for Runners of 2025

 The Vibram® XS Trek EVO outsole provides traction and durability as well.
 And like many of the products we love best, these shoes are made with recycled materials as part of Topo Athletic’s sustainability efforts.

-Now, I think they’d make an incredible gift, especially for someone who wouldn’t spend this money on themself.
+I also think they’d make an incredible gift, especially for someone who wouldn’t spend this money on themself.
 (Or a gift to yourself!
-You deserve happy, comfortable feet!)
+You deserve happy, comfortable feet!).
+See our Best Gifts for Runners guide, where these slippers are featured.

 Best Eco-Conscious Recovery Shoe: Roll Recovery Superplush Recovery Footwear